 Showing vs. Telling

 When you write, you are quite literally telling someone a story.
 So how are you supposed to not tell?
 Show-don’t-tell does not mean you rely on illustrations.
 The difference between telling and showing in written text is how much you spell things out for your readers and how much you let them deduce on their own.
 Wikipedia (because this is a blog post and I can cite Wikipedia if I want to) describes it as “avoid[ing] adjectives describing the author’s analysis, but instead describ[ing] the scene in such a way that the reader can draw his or her own conclusions.”
+Ironically, in fiction your job as the author is not to give the reader your own analysis.
+Your job is to facilitate your characters’ points of view.
 You don’t want to spoon-feed your reader.

-If you write “Izzy was angry”, you’ve just told us how Izzy feels.
+If you write “Izzy was angry,” you’ve just told us your interpretation of how Izzy feels.
 The reader doesn’t have to figure it out.
-But if instead you write “Izzy glared at him, fists curled tight”, we get the idea that she is angry without you telling us.
+But if instead you write “Izzy glared at him, fists curled tight,” we get the idea that she is angry without you telling us.
 You’ve given the reader a chance to extrapolate—and you’ve provided a more vivid image, to boot.

 So, how do you show?